dashingsoft/pyarmor/docs/man.rst

---no-cross-protection         Do not insert protection code to entry script --plugin NAME                 Insert extra code to entry script, it could be used multiple times --platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1>              Disable or enable advanced mode --restrict <0,1,2,3,4>        Set restrict mode
+--no-cross-protection         Do not insert protection code to entry script --plugin NAME                 Insert extra code to entry script, it could be used multiple times --platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1,2>            Enable advanced mode `1` or super mode `2` --restrict <0,1,2,3,4>        Set restrict mode
--n, --no-runtime              DO NOT generate runtime files --package-runtime <0,1>       Save the runtime files as package or not --enable-suffix               Generate the runtime package with unique name
+-n, --no-runtime              DO NOT generate runtime files --package-runtime <0,1>       Save the runtime files as package or not --enable-suffix               Generate the runtime package with unique name --obf-mod <0,1>               Disable or enable to obfuscate module --obf-code <0,1,2>            Disable or enable to obfuscate function --wrap-mode <0,1>             Disable or enable wrap mode --with-license FILENAME       Use this licese, special value `outer` means no license --cross-protection FILENAME   Specify customized protection script

 **DESCRIPTION**